 How to Find Mid-Century Modern Homes for Sale

 For some people, the ultimate dream is to live in a mid-century modern home.
 I'm totally in that group!
-There’s something incredible about the clean lines, open-plan living and integrated design that makes them an obvious fit for those who love modern architecture.
+There’s something incredible about the clean lines, open-plan living, and integrated design that makes mid-century homes an obvious fit for those who love modern architecture.
 Finding an MCM home in your area, and in your budget, can be tricky, however.
 These tips might be just what you need to snag your dream mid-century home.
 It has worked for us in the past!
-We were lucky enough to find and purchase an amazing 1958 home in Florida (the photo above), and later, a 1961 home in Michigan.
+We were lucky enough to find and purchase an amazing 1958 home in Florida (the photo above), and later, a 1961 home in Michigan by architect Norman Carver.

 Where to Look Online